Skip to content

 The Museum has had associations with a number of leading figures.
 Its existence is due to Thomas Henry Huxley, who advised the Manchester Society for the Promotion of Natural History that its collection should be passed to Owens College.
 The first curator was Huxley’s acolyte William Boyd Dawkins.

-The future of our collections
+The future of collections